Peanut Butter Chocolate Chip Fat Bombs – 1g Net Carbs

 Fat bombs should be added to your daily keto meal plan for two main reasons:

-fix a sweet craving while staying in ketosis
+- fix a sweet craving while staying in ketosis

-Reach your fat macro – it is not always easy to reach 70%-80% of fat intake from food especially if you just started your keto diet journey.
+- Reach your fat macro – it is not always easy to reach 70%-80% of fat intake from food especially if you just started your keto diet journey.
 Fat bombs are perfect little treats to add to your night snack and reach for extra grams of fat with only a few carbs.

 They are easily customizable based on your food cravings.
 While this Peanut butter chocolate chip fat bomb recipe is made with butter you can also swap it for cream cheese or vegan cream cheese.
 If you are craving:

-Cookie dough flavor – use softened butter or vegan butter if you are vegan
+- Cookie dough flavor – use softened butter or vegan butter if you are vegan

-Cheesecake – use softened cream cheese
+- Cheesecake – use softened cream cheese

 It is up to you to use choose your favorite fat in this peanut butter chocolate chip fat bomb recipe.

 Of course, it is an easy recipe to make but you should still follow my tips to make the most delicious peanut butter cookie dough fat bombs.

-Softened butter – it is crucial to use soft butter, not melted butter.
+- Softened butter – it is crucial to use soft butter, not melted butter.
 If you don’t have an electric beater at home, buy soft spreadable butter, the recipe will be super easy to combine with a spatula.
 Otherwise, you can use regular butter, but place it out of the fridge for 2 hours before making the recipe and use an electric beater to whip the butter first.

-Peanut butter – use a fresh jar, with oil so that the keto peanut butter chocolate chip fat bombs stay moist.
+- Peanut butter – use a fresh jar, with oil so that the keto peanut butter chocolate chip fat bombs stay moist.
 Also make sure there is no added sugar, no added oil in the jar.
 You will be surprised to see how many peanut butter brands include vegetable oils (not keto) or sugar.

-Coconut flour – Coconut flour is a great keto flour, safe to eat raw.
+- Coconut flour – Coconut flour is a great keto flour, safe to eat raw.
 It adds a delicious cookie dough texture to the balls.

-Sugar-free powdered sweetener – I like to use Monk fruit stevia blend from Lakanto but powdered erythritol works well too.
+- Sugar-free powdered sweetener – I like to use Monk fruit stevia blend from Lakanto but powdered erythritol works well too.
 Check out my comparison of sugar-free sweeteners to learn more.

-Sugar-free chocolate chips – I like to use stevia-sweetened dark chocolate chips.
+- Sugar-free chocolate chips – I like to use stevia-sweetened dark chocolate chips.

 We all need some sweet sugar-free snack or dessert recipes on our keto journey.
 I am here to share with you some tasty keto recipes to fix your sweet tooth:

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.